Provable Meta-Learning with Low-Rank Adaptations: Main Results

-Clearly, any point is a global minimum of \eqref{eq:f} if and only if it achieves zero loss.
-Theorem \ref{th:2TaskMin} guarantees that the values of $\A$ that induce global minima of \eqref{eq:f} are at most rank-$2k$ away from the ground truth parameter $\As$.
+Any point is a global minimum of \eqref{eq:f} if and only if it achieves zero loss.
+Theorem \ref{th:2TaskMin} guarantees that the values of $\A$ that achieve global minimization of \eqref{eq:f} are at most rank-$2k$ away from the ground truth parameter $\As$.
+Then, the remaining intrinsic dimension of the test task is just $3k \ll d$.